-The relationships between the minimum thresholds for the land subsidencesweater intrusion sustainability indicator and other sustainability indicators are as follows:
+The relationships between the minimum thresholds for the sweater intrusion sustainability indicator and other sustainability indicators are as follows:

-Chronic Lowering of Groundwater Levels/Reduction of Groundwater Storage: Numerical modeling results suggest that seawater intrusion is not anticipated during the SGMA planning and implementation periods.
-Therefore, the relationship between the seawater intrusion and chronic lowering of groundwater levels/reduction of groundwater storage sustainability indicators is not relevant.
-However, it is noted that maintaining groundwater levels above historical low levels will help limit the onshore movement of fresh groundwater in the Hueneme Aquifer that could eventually lead to onshore migration of seawater.
+- Chronic Lowering of Groundwater Levels: Numerical modeling results suggest that seawater intrusion is not anticipated during the SGMA planning and implementation periods.
+Therefore, the relationship between the seawater intrusion and chronic lowering of groundwater levels sustainability indicator is not significant.
+However, it is noted that maintaining groundwater levels above historical low levels will help limit inland gradients in the Hueneme Aquifer that could eventually lead to onshore migration of seawater in the future (beyond the 50-year SGMA planning and implementation period). - Reduction of Groundwater Storage: Numerical modeling results suggest that seawater intrusion is not anticipated during the SGMA planning and implementation periods.
+Therefore, the relationship between the seawater intrusion and reduction of groundwater storage sustainability indicator is not significant.
+However, it is noted that maintaining groundwater extraction totals will help limit the onshore movement of fresh groundwater in the Hueneme Aquifer that could eventually lead to onshore migration of seawater.